 - 1) The facility must be equipped with an adequate number of operational fire extinguishers, strategically located throughout the facility. - 2) Fire extinguisher locations must be made highly visible by marking mounting poles with two red bands 2 inches wide. - 3) Personnel are to be instructed in the proper use of fire extinguishers. - 4) Fire extinguishers must be inspected at least twice a year, and inspection dates attached to the extinguishers. - 5) All obstructions within the facility (base of light poles, guardrails, curbing, etc.) are to be painted with high visibility yellow traffic paint, or highlighted with traffic cones to ensure high visibility. - 6) Speed limit signs must be posted throughout the facility, including the loading / unloading areas, or stenciled on the pavement (at least 4' high). - 7) Maximum speed limits in the yard are not to exceed 15 MPH.
-The maximum speed limit on railcars and loading ramps is 5 MPH. - 8) Shuttle vehicles must be equipped with working emergency flashers.
+The loading and unloading speed should never exceed 5 MPH when driving on any incline.
+A lower speed (<5MPH) should be used on vehicles with low ground clearance. - 8) Shuttle vehicles must be equipped with working emergency flashers.
 Flashers are to be on at all times while moving within the facility. - 9) Fuel tanks must be of double wall construction and fully meet all environmental regulations and comply with all applicable safety codes.